Reports & Films.

 Cuilcagh to Cleenish: A Great Place.
-Short film launced as part of National Heritage Week.
+Short film produced for National Heritage Week 2020.
 Click here

 “Making it Home” Documentary.
 Award-winning history project about a unique resettlement scheme for eleven returning veterans from the Great War who lived and farmed on Cleenish Island in Upper Lough Erne.
 The veterans suffered greatly, having between them fought at almost all of the bloodiest battlefields of the war.
 However, the island was to become a lonely place for its inhabitants.
 It had no bridge, no electricity, no running water, and no shops or any other amenities.
 Just one of the battle-scarred soldiers was to remain on Cleenish.
 Bellanaleck History Group.